feature-requests-saas

 Table of Contents

 It’s sometimes easy to forget that there are humans on the other side of a digital platform, and enhancing that human connection is important for companies.
+Identifying gaps in functionality in your product can be difficult from a developer standpoint.
+By prioritizing your customer’s feedback and allowing feature requests, you can improve user feedback and ensure your future updates and releases perfectly align with your company’s overall goals and roadmap.

 Understanding what your consumers want is critical if you want to take strategic advantage of your market.
 For the SaaS industry, feature requests allow users to voice their ever-changing needs while also boosting their awareness of big and exciting changes taking place within a company.